-- (1) The Diversity Cabinet shall be comprised of leadership from the following Stanford Medicine units: medical student admissions, medical student affairs, medical education, graduate medical education, graduate education, postdoctoral affairs, medical faculty senate, and faculty diversity, in addition to membership from other leadership groups representing the Center of Excellence for Diversity in Medical Education, LGBTQ affairs, the Human Resources Group, Stanford Health Care, Lucile Packard Children's Hospital Stanford, and other school-wide diversity and inclusion initiatives.
+- (1) The Diversity Cabinet shall be comprised of leadership from the following Stanford Medicine units: medical student admissions, medical student affairs, medical education, graduate medical education, graduate education, postdoctoral affairs, medical faculty senate, and faculty diversity, in addition to membership from other leadership groups representing LGBTQ affairs, Disability community, the Human Resources Group, Stanford Health Care, Lucile Packard Children's Hospital Stanford, and other school-wide diversity, equity, and inclusion initiatives.
 Trainee appointments will include a medical student, graduate student, resident or fellow, and a postdoctoral researcher.
-The Director of Culture and Inclusion will serve as the Chair of the Diversity Cabinet. - (2) Trainees are expected to change year-to-year based on leadership positions in their respective organizations.
+The Associate Dean of Equity and Strategic Initiatives will serve as the Chair of the Diversity Cabinet. - (2) Trainees are expected to change year-to-year based on leadership positions in their respective organizations.
 In the case that leadership does not change, 1 trainee for each organization will serve up to a maximum of 2 years in order to give more individuals an opportunity to have a voice on the Cabinet.
 The four individual roles are: - President of Stanford University Minority Medical Alliance (SUMMA) (Medical Students) - President of Biomedical Association for the Interest of Minority Students (BioAIMS) (Graduate Students) - Appointee of Stanford University Postdoctoral Association (SURPAS) (Postdoctoral Scholars) - Appointee of Graduate Medical Education Diversity Committee (GME Diversity Committee) (Residents/Fellows) - (3) Faculty, School of Medicine staff, and LPCHS and SHC positions will remain the same unless a new person is appointed or hired for the specified role. - (4) New membership is allowed.
 Any requests or suggestions of new members shall be presented at an official Cabinet meeting.
 Members at the meeting will vote.
 Any missing members will be given one week to submit a vote.
 New members will be added if a majority of the total membership votes to add the new candidate. - (5) A unanimous in-person vote is required to revoke any individual's membership. - (6) Members can resign from the Cabinet.
-In cases where a replacement is necessary, the Cabinet will follow the rules for new membership. - (7) Each Cabinet member has the same voting power for all matters regardless of position or title. - (8) As of Fall 2018, Cabinet members represent the following constituencies: - Faculty - Residents/Fellows - Medical Students - Postdoctoral Scholars - Graduate Students - Pre-health Students - LGBTQ/SGM Affairs - School of Medicine Staff
+In cases where a replacement is necessary, the Cabinet will follow the rules for new membership. - (7) Each Cabinet member has the same voting power for all matters regardless of position or title - (8) As of Fall 2018, Cabinet members represent the following constituencies: - Faculty - Residents/Fellows